Below are samples of statements faculty can use on their syllabi.

 It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
 I will seek to keep information you share private to the greatest extent possible.
 However, I also have a responsibility to notify the Title IX Coordinator when I become aware of incidents of sexual misconduct.

-Students make speak privately (without disclosing your name) to Sexual and Relationship Violence Support Services (SRVSS) 330-672-8016 www.kent.edu/srvss
+Students make speak privately (without disclosing your name) to the Center for Sexual and Relationship Violence Support Services (SRVSS) 330-672-8016 www.kent.edu/srvss

 Students may speak confidentially to Psychological Services 330-672-2487

-In the event that you choose to write or speak about having survived sexualized violence, including rape, sexual assault, dating violence, domestic violence, or stalking Kent State requires that, as your instructor, I share this information with Title IX.
+In the event that you choose to write or speak about having survived sexualized violence, including rape, sexual assault, dating violence, domestic violence, or stalking, Kent State requires that, as your instructor, I share this information with our Title IX department.
 Someone from Title IX will contact you to let you know about accommodations and support services as well as options for holding accountable the person who harmed you.
 You are not required to speak with them.

 If you do not want Title IX notified, instead of disclosing this information to your instructor, you can speak confidentially with the following people on campus and in the community.

 Psychological Services 330-672-2487